evnik/XcodeRN/Xcode12Beta3.md

 ### Project Navigator

-#### Known Issues
+#### Resolved in Xcode 12 beta 3

+*   Fixed an issue where the Show in Finder contextual menu item was disabled for some items in the Project Navigator.
+(63934092)

-*   Renaming the root project node in the Project navigator may cause Xcode to crash.
+*   Fixed a crash that could occur when renaming the root project node in the Project navigator.
 (63998499)

-*   Selecting items in the navigation sidebar may show a black highlight rather than the macOS accent color.
+*   Selecting items in the navigation sidebar no longer shows a black highlight rather than the macOS accent color.
 (64139237)

+*   Fixed a crash that could occur while validating menu items.
+(64409911

+*   Fixed an issue where double-clicking a group in the Project Navigator didn’t expand or collapse the group.
+(64622953) (FB7749742)

+*   Fixed an issue where using a keyboard shortcut to show a navigator didn’t focus the navigator outline.
+(64627462) (FB7751100)

+*   Fixed an issue where the Filter in Navigator menu item didn’t function.
+(64647545) (FB7758103)

+*   Fixed a crash which could occur when performing the Reveal in Project Navigator command.
+(65235467)

+*   Fixed an issue where Xcode didn’t allow you to drag a storyboard to a new location in its parent group.
+(65241585)

+#### Known Issues

+*   App Clip schemes offer “My Mac (Designed for iPad)” or “My Mac (Designed for iPhone)” run destinations, even though App Clips are not supported on macOS.
+(65702469)

 ### Reality Composer